 St. John’s also offers several other musical programs for children throughout the week and during the summer months.
 And if singing is not your thing, there are many other ways for you to get involved in our music program.
 More information on each opportunity can be found below.To learn more about upcoming gatherings, see our EVENT CALENDAR.

-The St. John’s choristers are a group of children and youth ages 8+ who, together with the adult choir, lead worship on Sunday mornings.
+The St. John’s choristers are a group of children and youth who, together with the adult choir, lead worship on Sunday mornings.
 Using the RSCM (Royal School of Church Music) system of choir training, the choristers sing treble (soprano) parts along with the adult sopranos.
-When boys’ voices change, they sing alto, tenor and bass, according to their developing vocal ranges.
-Gathering on Wednesdays, the junior choristers (grades 3-5) meet from 4:00 - 5:15 p.m. and the senior choristers (grades 6-12) meet from 4:30 - 6:00 p.m.
+When chorister voices change, they sing alto, tenor and bass, according to their developing vocal ranges.
+Choristers gather for rehearsal on Wednesdays, from 4:45-6:00 p.m.

 St. John's is blessed to have 14 hand-rung tower bells, collectively known as the Lewis Chime.
 Since 1915, the tower bells have been calling parishioners to worship, tolling for funerals, rejoicing after weddings, and providing a joyous sound during events and special occasions downtown.
 Read more about the bell tower’s history.
 St. John's Tower Bell Guild, established in 1975, is divided into four teams, with each team responsible for ringing before and after Sunday services one weekend a month.
 New ringers ages 12 and up are always welcome.
 No prior musical experience is necessary and training is available.